-Territorial control in Syria has changed many times since the country's uprising began more than three years ago and the current conflict is characterised by fluctuating frontlines.
+Territorial control in Syria has changed many times since the country's uprising began more than four years ago, with long periods of attrition characterising the conflict.

-Homs, Syria's third largest city, has been a key battleground in the conflict.
+Homs, Syria's third largest city, has been the scene of heavy fighting.
 It was dubbed the 'capital of the revolution' after residents embraced the call to overthrow the president in early 2011 and much of the city fell under the control of the opposition.
 However, government forces gradually took back areas held by rebels and in May 2014, the city was fully regained by regime troops.
-Armed groups retreated from the old city in which they had been besieged for almost three years.
+Fighting continues to the east of the city between the government, IS and other opposition forces.

 The Syrian capital and its outskirts remain a key strategic area of control.
-While the regime has succeeded in using sieges and intensive airstrike campaigns to negotiate truces with various armed groups in and around the city, fighting continues between government forces and opposition fighters.
+While the regime has succeeded in using sieges and intensive air strike campaigns to negotiate truces with various armed groups in and around the city, fighting continues between government forces and opposition fighters.
 Government forces have reportedly begun fortifying approaches to Damascus and Latakia in the north west in order to protect their core territory.

 Fighting broke out in Syria’s largest city in July 2012 with rebels taking control of a number of districts.
 However their offensive stalled and the battle became a war of attrition.
-Fighting continues between regime forces and the opposition in the city's old neighbourhoods and to the north.
-Much of the city has been destroyed and residents suffer constant power cuts and frequent water shortages.
+The city continues to be a key battleground between Syrian government forces, rebels and jihadists.
+Fighting and government air strikes have left thousands dead, and destroyed more than 60% of the Old City, a Unesco World Heritage site.

 Map sources: areas of control and border crossings from the Syria Needs Analysis Project.
 The organisation's primary source is a database of conflict incidents as recorded by the Syrian Observatory for Human Rights.
-All other geographical detail from humanitarian organisations and GoogleContinue reading the main story
+All other geographical detail from humanitarian organisations and Google.

 The conflict has its roots in protests that erupted in Deraa city in March 2011 after the arrest and torture of some teenagers who painted revolutionary slogans on a school wall.